jeffreyb92/lyric-analysis/README.md

 I decided that it might be worth the while to try and run a few different classification methods on the dataset to see which proved to be the best in terms of classifying the genres according to their lyrics.
 I decided to use **Logistic Regression**, **K-Nearest Neighbors**, **Naive-Bayes**, **Support Vector Machines**, and **Schotastic Gradient Descent**.

-Due to having such a large sample size, each model took about 2 hours or more to run.
-As of time of this writing, only the first 3 Machine Learning models have run, and SVM is still currently running.
-In the meantime, this is what I have so far
+Due to having such a large sample size, each model took about 2 hours or more to run, with the exception of the Logistic Regression and Schotastic Gradient Descent.

 |Machine Learning Model|Score|
 |----------------------|-----|